vasilii-komarov/cadabra-shop/README.md

 Cadabra company is running a campaign for selecting a weekly winner of a Gift card for their online shoppers.

+This service
-This service uses Spring Batch Framework to import user information and spending and to select lottery participants and winners.
+- uses Spring Batch Framework to import user information and spending and to select lottery participants and winners
+- uses in-memory H2 database to store imported data

 ## Requirements